shaileshsuthar675/Machine-Learning/Review Classifier/README.md

 #### What do you learn from this project?
 ##### When you are building such kind of code you'll be able to learn about
 - how you can retrive the data from comma saperated (CSV) file...
-- how deep learning works for image processing data...
+- how logistic classifier works...
-- how to apply regression model to retrieve similer image...
+- You can build your own review classifier ...

-## 🛠 Skills
+## ✍️ Skills
 **Language**
 - python, SQL